Kirk-Esterline/Storage-app/README.md

 ## Notes about current issues

+Working on tracking down a server error.
+The Day has been spent updating old Mongoose functions to work with the new implementation and that has not been going according to plan.
-Currently working through a connection issue when an updated connect-mongo version.
+Completed - Currently working through a connection issue when an updated connect-mongo version.
 The current MongoStore version requires a different connection string than the template code the server.js was based on.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->